syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

     internal void GenerateBookInfo()
     {
         bookInfo = new ObservableCollection<BookInfo>();
-        bookInfo.Add(new BookInfo() { BookName = "Object-Oriented Programming in C#", BookDescription = "Object-oriented programming is the de facto programming paradigm" });
+        bookInfo.Add(new BookInfo() { BookName = "Object-Oriented Programming in C#", BookDescription = "Object-oriented programming is a programming paradigm based on the concept of objects" });
         bookInfo.Add(new BookInfo() { BookName = "C# Code Contracts", BookDescription = "Code Contracts provide a way to convey code assumptions" });
         bookInfo.Add(new BookInfo() { BookName = "Machine Learning Using C#", BookDescription = "You’ll learn several different approaches to applying machine learning" });
         bookInfo.Add(new BookInfo() { BookName = "Neural Networks Using C#", BookDescription = "Neural networks are an exciting field of software development" });
         bookInfo.Add(new BookInfo() { BookName = "Visual Studio Code", BookDescription = "It is a powerful tool for editing code and serves for end-to-end programming" });
-        bookInfo.Add(new BookInfo() { BookName = "Android Programming", BookDescription = "It is provides a useful overview of the Android application lifecycle" });
+        bookInfo.Add(new BookInfo() { BookName = "Android Programming", BookDescription = "It is provides a useful overview of the Android application life cycle" });
         bookInfo.Add(new BookInfo() { BookName = "iOS Succinctly", BookDescription = "It is for developers looking to step into frightening world of iPhone" });
         bookInfo.Add(new BookInfo() { BookName = "Visual Studio 2015", BookDescription = "The new version of the widely-used integrated development environment" });
         bookInfo.Add(new BookInfo() { BookName = "Xamarin.Forms", BookDescription = "Its creates mappings from its C# classes and controls directly" });